MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 1. Ensure you've completed the prerequisites and setup steps in the [quickstart](../../quickstart.md).

 1. Create a new Grounding with Bing Search resource. <!--You can find the template file [here](./bingsearch_arm.json) and parameter file [here](./bingsearch_para.json).-->
-   You can do this directly in [Azure Portal](https://portal.azure.com/#create/Microsoft.BingGroundingSearch), and select the different fields in the creation form.
+   You can do this directly in [Azure portal](https://portal.azure.com/#create/Microsoft.BingGroundingSearch), and select the different fields in the creation form.

    Alternatively, you can create the resource through Azure CLI.
-By using this method you automatically agree to be bound by and comply with the [Terms of use and Use and Display Requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal).
+By using this method, you automatically agree to be bound by and comply with the [Terms of use and Use and Display Requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal).

    Make sure you create this Grounding with Bing Search resource in the same resource group as your Azure AI Agent, AI Project, and other resources.